vlider/IAPManager/README.md

 Easy to use util for integrating InApp Purchases into iOS projects.
 At the moment only local receipt verification implemented.

-After cloning the project do not forget to run git submodule init && git submodule update to fetch third-party projects .

-OpenSSL-Xcode used as submodule, so for successful building please follow instructions from https://github.com/sqlcipher/openssl-xcode.git

 Additional thanks for Ruotger Skupin who shared receipt parsing and validation code here https://github.com/roddi/ValidateStoreReceipt

 How it works: